**All college fees are subject to change

 * Each Le Moyne College Resident Student is required to pay a $300 housing security deposit.
 Students who will be living on campus for the first time will be sent a bill for the first registered semester (fall or spring) which will include this charge.

-When a student moves out of a room, the room is checked by a Residence Life staff member for damages.
+When a student moves out of a room, the room is checked by a Campus Life and Leadership staff member for damages.
 The student is in turn billed over the summer for these damages.
 The damage charge is included in the next semesters billing statement and is due at the prior to the start of classes.
 Each student must maintain a balance of $300 on their Housing Security deposit at all times.

 When a student moves off-campus, transfers, or graduates, the $300 Housing Security deposit is applied to their student account and refunded if they have a credit balance.